Mt. Van Hoevenberg Olympic Bobsled Run: History

-In 2009, the track became the first to host bobsleigh, luge, and skeleton world championships in the same year in a non-Winter Olympic year (The bobsleigh, luge, and skeleton track in Park City, Utah was the first to do so for the 2002 Winter Olympics in neighboring Salt Lake City).
+In 2009, the track became the first to host bobsleigh, luge, and skeleton world championships in the same year in a non-Winter Olympic year. (the Utah Olympic Park Track in Park City, Utah was the first to do so during the 2002 Winter Olympics.)

+In December 2024, it was reported that the track had been designated as a backup venue for the 2026 Winter Olympics in Milan and Cortina d'Ampezzo if the restoration of the Eugenio Monti Olympic Track is unable to be completed in time.